AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/10-Ex2-3-use-ideas-coach-agent-create-guide.md

 16. Once you're satisfied with the final outline, select the **Edit in Pages** icon at the end of the response.
 From within Pages, select **Create**, and then select **Document**.
 Doing so generates a document in Word for the web that contains the framework and ideas generated during your brainstorming session.

-    Click on **Open word** to open the document.
+    Click on **Open Word** to open the document.

     ![](../media/module-9/E2T3S16-0306.png)

     ![](../media/module-9/E2T3S16a-0306.png)

 18. In a real-world scenario, you could now use Copilot in Word or the Writing Coach agent to transform this framework into a polished dealer-facing troubleshooting guide.
-Since you already worked with Writing Coach in the previous task, we'll stop at the ideation and framework-building stage.
+Since you already worked with the Writing Coach in the previous task, we'll stop at the ideation and framework-building stage.

 ## Summary